 Each department in the Faculty will be reviewed by an External Reviewer(s) on a periodic basis.
-The External Reviewer(s) will be academic staff member(s) from a similar department at another university who have a wide knowledge of the discipline offered by the department.
+The External Reviewer(s) will be academic staff member(s) from a similar department at another university and qualified industry representative(s) who have a wide knowledge of the discipline offered by the department.
 External Reviewers will be appointed by the Faculty Board for a particular review.
-The minimum qualifications of reviewers will be a PhD in a field directly relevant to the department being reviewed; Reviewers who are or have been Heads of Department are preferred.
+The minimum qualifications of academic reviewers from other institutions will be a PhD in a field directly relevant to the department being reviewed; Reviewers who are or have been Heads of Department are preferred.
 The External Reviewer(s) will be expected to spend at least two days at the University and will assess the following aspects of Departmental activities: